-This course is only available for students in the BA International Studies
+This course is only available for students in the BA International Studies programme who have passed German 1 Beginners.

 In this course you learn how to handle successfully a variety of basic and more complex social situations you may encounter in daily life in Germany.

-The content of this course is analyzing more complex grammatical structures and extending students’ vocabulary.
+The content of this course is analysing more complex grammatical structures and extending students’ vocabulary.
 Students acquire the ability to discuss current topics and learn to comprehend more difficult texts (reading and listening comprehension).

 You learn to maintain non-complicated face-to-face conversations, and to perform such tasks as giving information about yourself and your studies, small talk in German about hobbies, leisure time, holidays etc., making telephone calls, giving your opinion about current affairs, reading simple newspaper articles, or writing an e-mail.